 - the output of envelope 2 modulates the FM input of the sine oscillator, so connect it there

 - trigger both envelopes at the same time.
 For example, connect your BPM clock to the GATE input of both envelopes

-- at this point you should have a very basic kick drum on each beat per minute.
-Now it’s time to experiment and to listen how changes in each component of this small system affect the sound of the kick
+- at this point you should have a very basic kick drum on each beat.
+Now it’s time to experiment and to listen how changes in each component of this small system affect the sound of the kick:

 - on the sine oscillator, play with the level of FM input.
 Given how we set up initially the envelopes, the higher the value, the stronger the kick hits.
 Note how this also affect the pitch of the sine wave.
 Leave FM input to something more than 0

 - play with envelope 1.
 Slowly change each A/D/S/R parameters, listen how the sound changes, bring it back to initial position, change another one.
 Then slightly change two of them together, listen again, etc

 - add more pieces if you can and try to modulate everything (instead of turning a knob to change a paramater, have a module doing that for you.
 I think you’d call these “automations” in a DAW?)

 - add a VCA between the sine oscillator FM input and envelope 2 (edit: and connect an LFO or other source of modulation to the VCA) so that you can modulate the amount of signal being sent to FM input (rather than the shape of the signal, which you’re doing with the envelope)

 - connect a slow LFO (say, 0.2 Hz) to one of ADSR inputs on one of the envelopes (I use this LFO because you can set range and offset of its output, extremely useful).
 Try changing speed, range and offset of the LFO.
 Variations to the release of envelope 1 can lead to interesting grooves

 - connect another slow LFO (maybe at a different speed, say 0.3 Hz) to another ADSR input and again listen, compare, etc